ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ![case-intensive-search](https://cdn.jsdelivr.net/gh/ojitha/blog@master/uPic/case-intensive-search.jpg)

-To implements tha Enhanced Regular Expressions (ERE) dialect use `grep -E`(`grep -P` say PCRE, for MacOS use the `perl` in the terminal) and `egrep` is the shorten form of that.
+To implement the Enhanced Regular Expressions (ERE) dialect, use `grep -E`(`grep -P` say PCRE, for MacOS use the `perl` in the terminal), and `egrep` is the shortened form of that.

-If you want collection of text to match, you can use either alternation `|` or external text file with the words.
+If you want a collection of text to match, you can use either alternation `|` or an external text file with the words.

 ```
 echo 'england' >>  search_keywords.txt